tjqadri101/Springies/README.md

 * Improve design of WallForce (if tree with 4 cases)
 * Clean up code
 * Fix jello.xml issue (after 5 seconds, goes chaotic)
-* Change com force to prevent extreme values
+* Change CoM force to prevent extreme values
-* test all forced
+* Test all forces
+* Paint indications of boolean status of forces on game screen